datamol-io/molfeat/docs/migration.md

 - Creating `ModelStore` or a Hugging Face transformer no longer fetches the remote model index.
 The first operation that needs discovery loads it.
-- HTTP model directories download correctly with published Datamol 0.12.5, including nested files.
+- HTTP model directories download correctly with the required Datamol 0.13 series, including nested files.
 Directory checksums ignore folders and stream file contents while preserving the existing sorted-content hash format.
 - InChI decoding returns SMILES, converting the molecule returned by Datamol.